 Parents who agree that additional support will be beneficial may also be offered advice on and signposting to outside services.
-In certain cases, it maybe appropriate to implement a 'behaviour transformation plan'.
-This is a very clear plan which will outline 3 behaviors which needs to be addressed within school and will use a points system to report back to parents about how the day has been.
+In certain cases, it may be appropriate to implement a 'behaviour transformation plan'.
+This is a very clear plan which will outline a maximum of three behaviours which need to be addressed within school and will use a points system to report back to parents about how the day has been.